trickpirata/UICheckBox/README.md

 UICheckBox is available under the MIT license.
 See the LICENSE file for more info.
 =======
-Simple UICheckbox with intermediate status created in swift
+Simple UICheckbox with indeterminate status created in swift